microsoft/BotBuilder-Samples/samples/javascript_nodejs/05.multi-turn-prompt/README.md

 ## Connect to bot using Bot Framework Emulator V4
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to javascript_nodejs/05.multiturn-prompts-bot folder
+- File -> Open Bot Configuration and navigate to samples/javascript_nodejs/05.multi-turn-prompt folder
-- Select multiturn-prompts-bot.bot file
+- Select multi-turn-prompt.bot file

 # Prompts
 A conversation between a bot and a user often involves asking (prompting) the user for information, parsing the user's response,